Self-managed social centres in the United Kingdom: Around the UK

 The still extant Initiative Factory (also known as CASA) was set up in Liverpool following the dockers' strike in order to provide free community services.
 It was estimated in 2015 that the group had supplied advice to the value of £15 million.
 A spokesperson said in 2008 "the guiding principles are that we’ve never shirked the fact that we’re a socialist organisation, our principles are founded out of the struggle of workers.
 So that will never change.
 It’s to help people in poverty, promote education for workers and for people in need."
 Liverpool also has the News from Nowhere, a radical and community bookshop, with the Next to Nowhere social centre in a basement underneath it.

 The Partisan collective acquired a building on Cheetham Hill Road in Manchester as a social space and concert venue in 2017.
 Partisan follows in the tradition of the Basement (2005–2008) and Subrosa (2013–15).
+The direct action movement in Manchester in the 1970s included the Manchester Alternative General Information Centre (MAGIC).

 The Star and Shadow community cinema began in Stepney Bank in Newcastle in 2006 and since 2018 is based on Warwick Street.
 It is run by volunteers and screens a variety of films.
 It aims to support self-organised activities and there is a vegetarian café every Sunday.
 The Sumac Centre building was bought in June 2001 in Forest Fields, Nottingham.
 Formed out of a previous project called the Rainbow Centre, the Sumac provides a meeting space for groups and a base for Veggies catering, which is run as a non-profit workers co-operative.